openMF/mifos-security-plugin/README.md

 ## Important

-* Mifos® and Mifos® Reporting Plugin are not affiliated with, endorsed by, or otherwise associated with the Apache Software Foundation® (ASF) or any of its projects.
+* Mifos® and Mifos® Security Plugin are not affiliated with, endorsed by, or otherwise associated with the Apache Software Foundation® (ASF) or any of its projects.
 * Apache Software Foundation® is a vendor-neutral organization and it is an important part of the brand is that Apache Software Foundation® (ASF) projects are governed independently.
 * Apache Fineract®, Fineract, Apache, the Apache® feather, and the Apache Fineract® project logo are either registered trademarks or trademarks of the Apache Software Foundation®.